minterpy-project/minterpy/joss/paper.md

 (softly) limits multi-index cardinality to $5 \times 10^4$ due to computational expense, while Chaospy struggles with tensor-product grids[^sparse].

-The results show Minterpy polynomials achieve highly accurate function approximation, with numerical stability and convergence reaching up to $10^{-14}$, outperforming competing tools.
+The results show that Minterpy polynomials provide highly accurate function approximation, exhibiting numerical stability and convergence down to $10^{-14}$, and outperforming selected competing tools.
-However, global polynomials are generally more expensive to evaluate than local piecewise polynomials or B-splines due to their lack of compact support---evaluating a global polynomial typically requires computing all terms in the expansion.
+However, global polynomials are generally more computationally expensive to evaluate than local piecewise polynomials or B-splines, as they require more floating-point operations.
-Additionally, the evaluation cost depends on the size of the multi-index set (i.e., the number of basis functions), which grows with the spatial dimension $m$, the polynomial degree $n$, and the choice of $\ell_p$-norm used to define the index set.
-Unlike in local piecewise polynomials and tensorized B-splines, which often use lower-degree polynomials, the size of the set can become large for high-degree global polynomials.
+There are two primary reasons for this.
+First, global polynomials lack compact support; evaluating them typically involves computing all terms in the expansion.
+Second, they often require high polynomial degrees, resulting in a large number of terms—--i.e., a large multi-index set—--compared to local methods, which usually employ low-degree polynomials.
+Moreover, each term in a high-degree global polynomial involves numerous multiplications, further increasing the computational cost.

 ## Operations on the Minterpy polynomials